ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-api-range-chart/index.md

 - The charts are placed in `div` elements outside the grid.
 - The two pie charts are showing aggregations rather than charting individual rows.
-- Clicking on a chart highlights the range in the grid for which the chart is based.
 - The bar chart is sensitive to changes in the rows.
 For example if you sort, the chart updates to always chart the first five rows.
 - All data is editable in the grid.
 Changes to the grid data is reflected in the charts.
 - The pie charts have legends on the right side.
 This is configured in the `chartThemeOverrides`.